jhanudev/apache2/README.md

 # apache2
-apache source code in ansible playbook steps for install source code apache2
+frist step is write an terraform module for ec2 instance and install an ansible in terraform write an ansible plybook file to install an source code appache2 steps for install source code apache2
 Download apache2
-extrat a file which we downloded. install dependencies configuremake install
+extrat a file which we downloded. install dependencies
+./configure - --enable-so
+make
+make install